seanhussey/EqptTrckr/README.md

 EqptTrckr
 =========

-Equiptment Tracker for the tracking of equiptment and equiptment tracking.
+Equipment Tracker for the tracking of equipment and equipment tracking.